bbrtj/perl-validator-benchmark/README.md

 ## Running the benchmark

-First, you have to install Carton for your perl and use it to install dependencies locally:
+First, you have to install Carmel or Carton for your perl and use it to install dependencies locally:

 ```
-cpan Carton
+cpan Carmel
-carton install
+carmel install
 ```

 The benchmark is run one case at a time:

 ```
-carton exec ./benchmark.pl <case_name>
+carmel exec ./benchmark.pl <case_name>
 ```

 Results can be optionally filtered through `format.pl` script, which reduces horizontal size of the output:

 ```
-carton exec ./benchmark.pl <case_name> | ./format.pl
+carmel exec ./benchmark.pl <case_name> | ./format.pl
 ```

 ## Cases